Glossary of Pulmonary Hypertension (PH) Terms

 Secondary pulmonary hypertension (SPH): The old classification for PH that occurred due to another disease or condition.
 See also associated pulmonary arterial hypertension

 Sickle cell anemia: A genetic disease in which the red, normally round blood cells of the body form different shapes (sickle shape).
-This results in severe joint pain, low oxygen states, chest pain, and PH due to the fact that the abnormally-shaped red blood cells cannot flow through the arteries and veins normally.
+This may result in severe joint pain, low oxygen states, chest pain, and PH due to the fact that the abnormally-shaped red blood cells cannot flow through the arteries and veins normally.
 Patients with sickle cell disease require frequent blood transfusions and pain medications to manage their disease.
 Read more about sickle cell disease and PH

 Sildenafil: An FDA-approved oral treatment for PAH.
 Sildenafil is the chemical name for Revatio® and Viagra®.
 See also phosphodiesterase inhibitors | Read more about sildenafil